 ANSWER: History does not give an exact date when swearing on the Bible in order to confirm an oath first began.
-Paul Boller (a history professor who has written many books about American politics) states that this practice is it at least two hundred years old, with Christians, non-Christians, and even Jews performing this act.
+Paul Boller (a professor who has written books about politics) states that this practice is it at least two hundred years old, with Christians, non-Christians, and even Jews performing this act.
 There is some interesting information regarding this practice, however, as it relates to the presidents of the United States.

 Washington took the swearing in of the oath of office (written for the occasion) after God's word was opened randomly to the book of Genesis, chapter 49, verse 13.
 He then ad-libbed the phrase 'I solemnly swear, so help me God.'
 He then kissed the Bible, setting the precedent for other presidents to do the same.